Rockncoder/contacts-ionic1/README.md

-ng-contacts
+contacts
 ===========

-Super simple AngularJS Contacts demo app.
+Super simple Ionic Framework Contacts app which was convert from straight AngularJS.
 Uses local storage to persist data.